tevon4613/ffxi/whm-guide.md

 9. Prepare for incoming Bad Stuff™ by mitigating or preventing attacks
 10. Rebuff yourself and party members

-... and finally, IF you are confident that you can avoid priorities 1-5 for two seconds:
+... and finally, if you are confident that you can avoid priorities 1-5 for the next few seconds:

 11. Debuff monsters
 12. Damage monsters with spells or your weapon

 Even in the very best groups with the most ridiculously geared party members, this should be enough to keep you busy all the time.
 If you find yourself not doing anything for a minute or more, you're probably overlooking something that could help you and your party.

+### When and How to Debuff
 When you do not have a Red Mage available:
 * Silence helps against monsters that can cast spells
 * Addle gives you more time to react when a monster is no longer silenced
 * Dia II reduce monster defense
 * Paralyze and Slow reduce monster attack speed

-Banish spells can be useful when fighting larger groups of undead monsters.
+Banish spells are not very potent for damage dealing, but they are very useful when fighting undead bosses and monsters.
 They reduce defense on all skeletons, ghosts, Fomor, and several other monster families.
-You should avoid casting Banishga unless you know that your tank has hit all nearby monsters.
+(Sadly, they have no effect on Dynamis monsters.)
+You should avoid casting Banishga unless you know that your tank has gained enmity on all nearby monsters.

 As a WHM, you also have one crowd control spell: [Repose](https://www.bg-wiki.com/ffxi/Repose).
 This is a single-target, Light-elemental sleep spell with a long recast time.
 Repose is difficult to cast on higher-level monsters, but it can easily keep a Charmed player from causing more problems.